 5.1.
-Valuation of investments recognised at FVTPL
+Valuation of investments recognised at FVTPL (Similar level of risk)

-Key audit description
+Key audit matter description

-matter The Trust's investments (see note 5 to the non-statutory financial statements) measured at fair value of £188,665,173 (2020: £104,465,944) comprise 97.4% (2020: 95.5%) of its net asset value.
-The increase is as a result of increase in unrealised gain on investments at FVTPL.
+The Trust's investments (see note 5 to the non-statutory financial statements) measured at fair value through profit or loss of £52,750,831 (2021: £188,665,173) comprise 99.20% (2021: 97.4%) of its NAV.
+The decrease is due to a result of realised/unrealised loss on investments at FVTPL.

-These investments include investments in private equity funds (the "Funds") managed by third parties held both directly and indirectly via intermediate holding companies.
+These investments include investments in private equity funds or underlying investees entities (the "Funds") managed by third parties held both directly and indirectly via intermediate holding companies.

-The Trust recognises and measures investments at fair value with gains and losses recognised through profit or loss ("FVTPL") in accordance with IFRS and are classified as Level 3 in the fair value hierarchy in accordance with IFRS 13.
+The Trust recognise and measure their investments at fair value with gains and losses recognised through profit or loss ("FVTPL") in accordance with IFRS and are classified as Level 3 in the fair value hierarchy according to IFRS 13 "Fair Value Measurement".

-The accounting policy for the fair value estimation of the investments as specified in Note 2.7 and 4 to the non-statutory financial statements is based on the Trust's share of the most recent net asset values (NAV) reported by the Funds as adjusted for calls and distributions made by the Funds and any other value sensitive events that occur between the Funds' reported NAV date and the reporting date of the Trust.
+The accounting policy for the fair value estimation of the investments as specified in Note 2.6 and 4 to the non-statutory financial statements is based on the Trust's share of the most recent NAV reported by the Funds as adjusted for calls and distributions made by the Funds and any other value sensitive events that occur between the Funds' reported NAV date and the reporting date of the Trust.
 In many instances, reliance is placed on the financial data of the Funds and on estimates made by the management of the Funds.